benglard/waffle/README.md

 end)
 ```

-With [graphicsmagick](https://github.com/clementfarabet/graphicsmagick) installed, an uploaded image can be transformed into a typical torch tensor like so:
+You can easily transform an uploaded image into a typical torch tensor like so:

 ```lua
 app.post('/', function(req, res)